Civ13/civ13-wiki/wiki/Starter_Guide.md

 - Stand over a bed or buckle yourself to a leather bedroll (no need to buckle to beds). **Do not have anything in your hands - you will lose it permanently!**
 - Type "sleep" in the chat (without "say") or click "Sleep" on the IC tab.
 - Wait 2 minutes to be teleported to a safe zone.
 - Sleep tight.
+Now you can log off.
 If you go to sleep with full stomach (100% of food and water), your character will last about 3 RL days.
 All things you have on yourself will be safe, **except that you drop whatever you have in your hands, leaving it in the sleep zone!**
 - To wake up, type "wake-up" (again, without "say") or click "Wake Up" on the IC tab.
 You will be teleported to the spot where you went to sleep.

 ## Additional info